Home

 He further developed malaria and inflammation of his spinal cord, and was moved to the Indianapolis Hospital and thence to the Soldiers Home in Indianapolis.

-His father came from Greenfield three times to try bring his ailing son back home.
+His father traveled from Greenfield to Indianapolis three different times to try bring his ailing son back home.
 In the father's own words:

 [My son] was sick at Indianapolis, Ind., and [I] went twice and applied unsuccessfully for leave to bring him home; that [I] went the third time, and called upon Gov. Morton, by whose intervention [I] was permitted to bring said LeRoy home.
 [My son] was very sick and was carried from hospital to [the railroad] Depot at Indianapolis.
 That at his own request he was taken to the home of his sister -- Mrs. William E. Boyd ... where he was treated by Dr. N.P.
 Howard until his death...